FAQ

 If you would like a guarantee of particular room types including non-smoking rooms, we recommend a private tour.

-A: We book non-Smoking rooms whenever available as a preference.
+We book non-Smoking rooms whenever available as a preference.

 As a rule, Journey to the East always tries our best to use non-smoking premises wherever possible.
 However, in rural and remote locations, the only available accommodation is small properties which allow smoking in the rooms.
 In these instances, we always ask the room deodorised before our arrival.